-All Fine Arts programs are located in the Julio Fine Arts Wing of the DeChiaro College Center, which houses not only the University’s McManus theatre, but also rehearsal rooms for the performing arts, specialized classrooms for art history, and fully-equipped studios for clay, drawing, and photography, as well as specialized spaces such as sound-proof practice and piano rooms, a clay green room, black-and-white and alternative-process darkrooms, digital laboratories, an electronic music studio, and a “black box” theatre.
+All Fine Arts programs are located in the Julio Fine Arts Wing of the DeChiaro College Center, which houses not only the University’s McManus theatre and Julio Fine Arts Gallery, but also rehearsal rooms for the performing arts, specialized classrooms for art history, and fully-equipped studios for clay, drawing, and photography.
+Specialized spaces such as sound-proof practice and piano rooms, a clay green room, black-and-white and alternative-process darkrooms, digital laboratories, an electronic music studio, and a “black box” theatre are also a part of the facilities.
 Other on-campus spaces include both painting and printmaking studios.
 Department-sponsored field trips to museums, galleries, and professional performances in Baltimore and other cities expose Fine Arts students to creative works by practicing artists, performers, critics, and curators.
-Each semester students will find performance opportunities in any of a number of performing ensembles including: the Evergreen Players, the Poisoned Cup Players, the Spotlight Players, Jazz Ensemble, Classical Guitar Ensemble, the Loyola Chorale, and the Great Baltimore Youth Orchestra.
+Each semester students will find performance opportunities in any of a number of performing ensembles including: the Evergreen Players, the Poisoned Cup Players, the Spotlight Players, Jazz Ensemble, Chamber Ensemble, the University Singers, and the Repertory Singers.
 Students in the visual arts can avail themselves of on- and off-campus exhibition venues, while art history students benefit from internship opportunities in Baltimore's museums.

 In addition to the major, the following are a few options for students interested in Fine Arts:

 --Any of the Fine Arts Majors with any Humanities Major

 --Any of the Fine Arts Majors with Writing, Modern Languages, Communication

 --Any of the Fine Arts Majors with any Social Science Major

 (The above can generally be completed with no additional courses above the required 40 for graduation.
 This, of course, takes planning, but it is possible to fit a double major in without taking a 6th course in any given semester.)